Carpal Tunnel Syndrome

 Additionally, the National Institute of Neurological Disorders and Stroke, a division of the National Institutes of Health (NIH), states that carpal tunnel syndrome is not confined to any one work environment, though it is more prevalent in industries involving assembly line work such as manufacturing, sewing, cleaning, meat, poultry, and fish packing, and finishing work.
 These occupations are three times more likely to result in carpal tunnel syndrome than office workers, who are also at an increased risk for developing CTS.
 It is also known that women are three times more likely than men to develop carpal tunnel syndrome.
 While the reason for this gender disparity is not entirely clear, researchers believe it may be related to women having a narrower carpal tunnel than men.

-At the Law Offices of Jeffery S. Glassman, LLC, our Massachusetts workers’ compensation attorneys understand that many workers who are experiencing symptoms of carpal tunnel syndrome choose to ignore the pain and work through it hoping it will go away on its own.
+At the Law Offices of Jeffery S. Glassman, LLC, our experienced legal team understands that many workers who are experiencing symptoms of carpal tunnel syndrome choose to ignore the pain and work through it hoping it will go away on its own.
 This is generally not the case, and you should seek medical attention as soon as possible.
 If your doctor diagnoses you with occupational carpal tunnel syndrome, you should report it to your employer immediately.

 One of the most difficult aspects of workers’ compensation claims involving repetitive stress disorders, including carpal tunnel syndrome, is proving your injury was work related.
 The longer you decided to live with your condition and not report it, the harder it may be to prove your case.